ursenzler/xBehaveReportGenerator/README.md

 ## Sample

-The xBehave report generator will generate from this:
+The xBehave report generator will generate from this scenarios:

 ```c#
 namespace Sample